course-review/frontend/README.md

 ### easy
 - faq page
 - Page with all courses that have reviews or ratings
+- chartjs for stats of tracking
+- check on add page if user already has a review for that course

 ### harder
 - saving non submitted reviews for later